Aki Iqbal Mir | Professional DJ

-In the fast moving world of music, he is trying his best to add a beat to the Kashmiri music, which traditionally was never so fast paced.
-Anguished due the non-existence of support either by the State machinery or the big business of the State of J&K, he is moving ahead and making a mark for him self.
+In the fast-moving world of music, he is trying his best to add a beat to Kashmiri music, which traditionally was never so fast-paced.
+Anguished due to the non-existence of support either by the State machinery or the big business of the State of J&K, he is moving ahead and making a mark for himself.
 The first professional DJ of Kashmir.

 Excerpts from the interaction with Safina Nabi: TheCherryTree.in

 Ours is a society in which music always had a special place.
 For you in particular, what does this mean?

 For me, music is a gift from the Almighty.
 While it has been part of our culture for ages, for me in particular it is a personal gift of God.
 In normal circumstances, it requires lots of hard work and training to become a Disco Jockey (DJ).
 To me, this skill came naturally.

 You are in your twenties and you have already been able to make a mark for yourself.
 At what age did your encounter with music happen?

 I was only eight years old when I got somewhat attracted to music.
 Since then it has been a long journey and I believe that I still have a long way to go as this is that part of our culture that keeps on evolving.

 By what age did you decide to become a DJ?